 - Click the New dashboard button.

-You will automatically be redirected to the Dashboard Builder.
+You are automatically be redirected to Dashboard Builder.
 The dashboard will be added to the Dashboards library.
 You can now add queries and customize your dashboard.

 Adding widgets to your dashboard

 - Static widgets will not affect query results or how users interact with your dashboard.
 Static widgets include images, text, shapes, queries, and tabs.
 Tabs are useful for dividing your dashboard into separate categories while containing everything in one query.
-See Adding widgets.
+See Adding and arranging dashboard widgets.

 - Interactive widgets enable your viewers to change what query results to view and how to view them.
 With interactive widgets, viewers can filter query results, change metrics and attributes, and edit the date range they're viewing.
-See Adding dashboard interactions.
+See Adding interactive dashboard widgets.

-For more information on adding and editing interactive widgets, see Adding and arranging widgets.
+For more information on adding and editing interactive widgets, see Adding and arranging dashboard widgets.

 Customizing your dashboard

-After you add your widgets, you can begin to customize your dashboard.
+After you add widgets, you can begin to customize your dashboard.
 This section will provide an overview of the different options you can use for customizing your dashboard.
-For more detailed information on customizing your dashboard, see Customizing your dashboard.
-For information about navigating the Dashboard Builder, see Introduction to the Dashboard Builder.
+For more detailed information, see Customizing dashboards.
+For information about navigating Dashboard Builder, see Introduction to Dashboard Builder.